GenesisAeon/unified-mandala/docs/sigils/advancedprogress-guide.md

 The script collects open items from `advancedToDo.json`, `advancedToDo.yaml` and every fragment in `advancedToDo_parts/`.
 It also records a `changedFiles` list capturing the files currently modified in the working tree and stamps a `lastUpdated` timestamp.
+The current Git `commitHash` is stored as well, which anchors the progress snapshot to a specific revision.
 This helps trace fractal updates across commits.

 By default tasks that reference conversation datasets are skipped.
 Pass `--include-conversations` to include them in the generated progress file when